 Born male, Hermaphroditus is the son of gods Hermes and Aphrodite.
 According to legend, a nymph named Salmakis falls in love with him and asks the gods to unite her and the object of her affection forever.
 Her request is granted and the gods merge Hermaphroditus and Salmakis into one being who is both man and woman.

-Hermaphroditus is usually portrayed with female legs, breasts, flowing locks, and male genitals and some historians believe that he is the inspiration for many Greek and Roman sculptors.
+Hermaphroditus is usually portrayed with female legs, breasts, flowing locks, and male genitals.
+Some historians believe Hermaphroditus is the inspiration for many Greek and Roman sculptors.

-The Birth Of A Hermaphrodite Was Considered To Be A Bad Omen
+The Birth Of An Intersex Baby Was Considered To Be A Bad Omen

-It's Possible That There Were Hundreds Of Sleeping Hermaphrodite Statues
+It's Possible That There Were Hundreds Of Sleeping Intersex Statues

-Most present day admirers expect the "Sleeping Hermaphrodite" to have an atypical anatomy.
-But originally, the unsuspecting art viewer was meant to approach the statue from behind, where the curves and shape suggest that the figure is a woman.
-When viewers moved to the front of the piece expecting to see a female's genitalia, they found a male's instead.
+Most present-day admirers expect the "Sleeping Hermaphrodite" to have atypical anatomy.
+But originally, the art viewer was meant to approach the statue from behind, where the curves and shape suggested the figure was female.
+When viewers moved to the front of the piece, they saw male genitalia.